 Where It All Started

-My first "real" job, at 19 years old, was the assistant to the Art Director at a boutique graphics & animation studio located in the heart of Silicon Valley.
+My first "real" job, at 19 years old, was the assistant to the Art Director at a boutique graphics & animation studio located in Silicon Valley.
 There I coordinated–and at times was lucky enough to assist with–the creation of 2D & 3D graphics for clients such as Stanford University, Alza Corporation, and USGS.
-It was an incredible experience in which I was mentored on everything from digital graphics/animation to the nuts and bolts of running a small business.
+It was an incredible experience where I "cut my teeth" in the world of design and was mentored on everything from digital graphics/animation to the nuts and bolts of running a small business.
 I even had the opportunity to design a logo for an internal department of NASA.
 Now, if that didn't set the bar high for the beginning of my design career, I don't know what could…

-After completing my A.A. degree in Film/Television at De Anza College, I earned a B.A. in Studio Art (with an emphasis in computer graphics and animation) from Arizona State University.
-I dove head first into a broadcast design career, starting at Phoenix's CBS affiliate, KPHO where I was part of a two-person Art Department responsible for all the daily news graphics and animations.
+After completing my A.A. degree in Film/Television at De Anza College, I earned a B.A. in Studio Art with an emphasis in computer graphics and animation from Arizona State University.
+I dove head first into a broadcast design career, starting at Phoenix's CBS affiliate, KPHO-TV, where I was part of a two-person Art Department responsible for all daily newscast graphics and animations.

-After a few years of soaking in the desert sun, I found that I really missed the San Francisco fog, so I made my way back to my home turf.
-I continued working in television as the Art Director for the Bay Area's duopoly KNTV (NBC) and KBWB (WB), creating custom news graphics packages, news sets, and show opens while managing two design departments housed in separate physical locations (San Jose & San Francisco).
-Highlights from this era included the transition of KNTV from an Independent local ABC station to the Bay Area's NBC affiliate.
-Special projects included designing the on-air graphics packages for the BAMMIES music awards show and the San Francisco Pride Parade.
+After a few years of soaking in the desert sun, I realized that I really missed the San Francisco fog, so I made my way back to my home turf.
+I continued working in television as the Art Director for the Bay Area's duopoly KNTV (NBC) and KBWB (WB), creating custom news graphics packages, news sets, and show opens while managing two design departments housed in two separate physical locations (San Jose and San Francisco).
+I was also part of the team that transitioned KNTV from an Independent local ABC station to the Bay Area's NBC affiliate.
+Special projects included designing the on-air graphics packages for the BAMMIES (Bay Area music awards show) and the San Francisco Pride Parade.

 Design & Communication Philosophy

 Design is communication; it's a visual language.
-And like any language, it is reciprocal in nature.
-Many think of design as only output; but it requires input first.
-Listening is the first step of any design.
+And like any language, it is reciprocal.
+Many may think of design as only output, but it requires input first.
+Listening is the first step of any design project.
 Understanding my client's message is critical to its success.
-Before there's even an attempt to sketch out an idea, I strive to understand my client and their message completely.
+Before even attempting to sketch out an idea, I listen to my client and their message.
 As the painter, Hans Hoffmann, states, “Design is the intermediary between information and understanding.”
 Therefore, in order to build the best conduit that is design, the process starts with input.